Careers

 Based on an average of 12 hours per week, full time, for a total of 192 hours per term.
 Markers are hired on an hourly basis.
 Wages, as stated in the current BCGEU Collective Agreement, are as follows:

-In order to complete the online application survey, you will be required to upload a copy of your resume, unofficial transcripts and timetables for 2023W Term 1 and/or Term 2.
+In order to complete the online application survey, you will be required to upload a copy of your resume, unofficial transcripts and timetables for 2024W Term 1 and/or Term 2.

-Subject to funding, the Department of Biology has part-time and full-time TA positions available in 2023W Terms.
+Subject to funding, the Department of Biology has full-time and part time TA positions available in 2024W Terms.
 Qualifications preferred include an understanding of the discipline and good grades.
-UTA’s must be a major in the discipline, have fourth-year standing, and must maintain a minimum of 18 credits in the Winter session (2023W).
+UTA’s must be a major in the discipline, have fourth-year standing, and must maintain a minimum of 18 credits in the Winter session (2024W).
 Part-time students can also be considered.

 UBC Okanagan hires on the basis of merit and is strongly committed to diversity within its community and especially welcomes applications from women, visible minority group members, Indigenous persons, persons with disabilities, persons of any sexual orientation or gender identity, and others who may contribute to the further diversification of ideas.
 However, Canadians and permanent residents of Canada will be given priority.